SocialQu/Suss/research/notes/Neural Networks.md

 ## CNNs

 The CNN model is applied to learn the feature vector for each sentence and assign a salience score to it.

+## Attention 🎨

+Neural language model with a contextual input encoder.
+Our encoder is modeled off of theattention-based encoder of Bahdanau.